cpetrich/counterfeit_DS18B20/README.md

 # Your DS18B20 temperature sensor is likely a fake, counterfeit, clone...
 ...unless you bought the chips directly from [Maxim Integrated](https://www.maximintegrated.com/en/products/sensors/DS18B20.html) (or Dallas Semiconductor in the old days) or an authorized distributor (DigiKey, RS, Farnell, Mouser, Conrad, etc.), or you took exceptionally good care purchasing waterproofed DS18B20 probes.
 We bought over 500 "waterproof" probes from two dozen sellers on ebay.
 All of them contained counterfeit DS18B20 sensors.
-Also, all but one sensor we bought on ebay were counterfeit.
+Also, almost all sensors we bought on ebay were counterfeit.

 > Author: Chris Petrich, 8 November 2019.
 > License: CC BY.